MORTAR SOLDIER (straight-armed)

 Series: One (1982)

-Short-Fuze came with a dark green helmet, a clear visor, a black mortar, a black mortar stand (that attached to the mortar), and a dark green backpack.
+Short-Fuze came with a dark green helmet, a clear visor, a dark green ammo pack, a black M-1 81mm medium mortar, and a black mortar stand (that attached to the mortar).

 Birthplace: Chicago, Illinois

 Short-fuze comes from military family (Father and Grandfather both career Top Sergeants).
 Enjoys abstract mathematics and can plot artillery azimuths and tribulations in his head.
 Specialized Education: Artillery School; Engineer School; Advanced Infantry Training.
 Qualified Expert: M-14; M-16; M-1911A1; M-79 (Grenade Launcher); M-2 (60mm Light Mortar); M-1 (81mm Medium Mortar).

 "Short-Fuze is logical and sensitive.
 Has a tendency to blow his stack---hence the nick-name...Short-Fuze."